College of Graduate Studies

 A primary objective of graduate study is to develop habits of independent scholarship.
 The quality of work expected from a graduate student differs from that of an undergraduate.
 The graduate student must strive for an extensive knowledge of the chosen major and its related areas.
 The graduate student should anticipate lengthy reading assignments, term papers, laboratory work, frequent use of the library and other research facilities and attendance at workshops and conferences.

-The Graduate Dean of the Office of Research and Graduate Studies is the general adviser for all graduate students.
+The Dean of the College of Graduate Studies is the general adviser for all graduate students.
 Each graduate program has one or more graduate coordinators who counsels the student concerning particular programs and/or courses and guides the student to the appropriate program adviser.
 The program adviser helps direct the student's academic program and chairs the student's graduate committee.

-The Graduate Council recommends policy and assists in the direction of the Office of Research and Graduate Studies through the Graduate Dean.
+The Graduate Council recommends policy and assists in the direction of the College of Graduate Studies through the Graduate Dean.
 This body approves curricula leading to a graduate degree and the rules governing those pursuing such a degree.

 The ultimate responsibility for successful completion of an advanced degree or other program falls upon the student.
 Since changes in procedure do occur, the student should update any changes of mailing address, email or phone number(s) via Blue and Gold.